This is an experimental feature and will evolve based on community feedback.

 tools=[

-ThinkTool(), # For reasoning
+ThinkTool(), # to reason

-OpenMeteoTool(), # For weather data
+OpenMeteoTool(), # retrieve weather data

-DuckDuckGoSearchTool() # For event search
+DuckDuckGoSearchTool() # search web

 ],